 16. The Miami Children’s Museum

-Miami Children's Museum building at sunset.
+Miami Children's Museum building.

-Miami Children’s Museum building at sunset.
+Miami Children’s Museum building.

 A paradise for kids, this museum offers 56,500 square feet of interactive exhibits designed to inspire and educate young minds.
 From a television studio where kids can broadcast live to a mock cruise ship, the experiences are diverse and engaging.